 On the eBay homepage, we automatically move focus into the Search field to make shopping on eBay quicker and easier.
 To get to the “Skip to main content” link on the homepage, you’ll need to press Shift+Tab from the Search field.

 eBay’s accessibility team advises using one of the following screen reader or browser combinations while using eBay:

-- JAWS with Internet Explorer or Chrome on Windows
+- JAWS with Chrome on Windows

 - NVDA with Firefox on Windows

 Note: Microsoft will no longer be supporting Internet Explorer 11.
 As of 17 August 2021, customers using IE 11 with eBay may have a degraded experience.